Lekensteyn/pdf.js-wiki/Bots.md

 Characteristics
 ---------------

 We have a Linux and a Windows bot.
-The Linux bot runs Ubuntu 12.04.4 LTS with Xvfb, whereas the Windows bot runs Windows Server Datacenter (service pack 2).
+The Linux bot runs Ubuntu 12.04.4 LTS with Xvfb, whereas the Windows bot runs Windows Server Datacenter 2016.
 The Linux bot has a few additional font packages to improve font rendering:

 - `latex-cjk-all`
 - `xfonts-wqy`